 Pastor Mark Pitman: October 2009 through present

 Our current pastor is Mark Pitman.
 Pastor Mark and his wife Renee have 4 children: Madeline, Anna, Eliot, and Leah.
-He is a graduate of Moody Bible Institute (BA), Northern Illinois University (BS), and is finishing a Masters of Arts in Biblical Counseling (MABC) from Faith Bible Seminary.
-He has been on staff since October 2009.
-Pastor Mark was on the staff at a church in Bryan, OH for 5 and 1/2 years.
-He also serves as the Executive Director of CPC Women’s Health Resource.
+He is a graduate of Sauk Valley Community College (AS), Moody Bible Institute (BA), Northern Illinois University (BS), and Faith Bible Seminary (MABC).
+He has been the pastor since October 2009.
+Prior to his coming to BCC, he was a pastor at a church in Bryan, OH for 5 and 1/2 years.
+He also currently serves as the Executive Director of CPC Women’s Health Resource.